DavidShenkerman/DavidShenkerman.github.io/_posts/2024-06-02-Week-3-Angstrom-and-L3ak.md

 categories: CTFs
 ---

 This week I tried out a couple of challenges from L3akCTF and AngstromCTF.
 While they were mostly web again, I tried my first rev as well.
-Overall, most of the chllenges felt slightly more advanced in terms of difficulty.
+Overall, most of the challenges felt slightly more advanced in terms of difficulty.

 ## SIMPLE CALCULATOR - L3AKCTF (WEB)